The Smart Forecaster

 Now supposed that average item demand were to drift up from 1.0 to 1.2 units/day.
 Without anyone noticing, the fill rate for Item 1234 would drop to 82%!

 Now suppose demand were to shift in the other direction and drift down to 0.8 units/day.
-As with the increase in average demand from 1.0 to 1.2 units/day, kind of change is difficult to see when looking at a plot (see Figure 1) but can have a significant operational impact.
+As with the increase in average demand from 1.0 to 1.2 units/day, this kind of change is difficult to see when looking at a plot (see Figure 1) but can have a significant operational impact.
 In this case, the fill rate would zoom to a generous 96% but on hand inventory would also zoom: from 40 units to 46.
 Those six extra units would represent $9,000 in excess inventory.

 Figure 1: Samples of daily demand with two different average values.
 The difference in demand is unnoticeable to the naked eye but if not accounted for will have a large operational impact on inventory spend and service levels